Wills Point in Van Zandt County, Texas — The American South (West South Central)

 Other nearby markers.
 At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
 Rose Fountain (here, next to this marker); First Baptist Church (within shouting distance of this marker); Locust Grove (approx. 7.4 miles away); Ables Springs (approx. 9.7 miles away); Cedarvale Cemetery (approx. 9.9 miles away); Methodist Church, 1844 (approx. 10.7 miles away); Hillcrest Cemetery (approx. 13˝ miles away); John H. Reagan (approx. 13˝ miles away).
 Touch for a list and map of all markers in Wills Point.

 Credits.
 This page was last revised on July 3, 2018.
-This page originally submitted on July 3, 2018, by Larry D. Moore of Del Valle, Texas.
-This page has been viewed 35 times since then and 2 times this year.
+It was originally submitted on July 3, 2018, by Larry D. Moore of Del Valle, Texas.
+This page has been viewed 147 times since then and 28 times this year.
 Photos: 1, 2. submitted on July 3, 2018, by Larry D. Moore of Del Valle, Texas. • Andrew Ruppenstein was the editor who published this page.